HALL OF FAME

 Daniel Garwood, 2013 National Winner

-Daniel has held roles previously at Kadeau (Denmark), Sixpenny, Silvereye, Garagistes, and The Henry Jones Art Hotel.
+Daniel has held roles previously at EVETT (Seoul), Atomix (New York), Kadeau (Copenhagen), Sixpenny, Silvereye, Garagistes, and The Henry Jones Art Hotel.
+In 2022, he was named US regional winner of the renowned S.Pellegrino Young Chef Academy competition.

-“I was fortunate to begin my chef career working in some of the best restaurants in Tasmania.
-That gave me a solid foundation that enabled me to go on to work in incredible restaurants around the world, including Sweden, Italy, Belgium, UK, Denmark, and now South Korea."
+"I was fortunate to begin my chef career working in some of the best restaurants in Tasmania.
+That gave me a solid foundation that enabled me to go on to work in incredible restaurants around the world, including Sweden, Italy, Belgium, UK, Denmark and South Korea."

-"Growing up in Tasmania, I developed a love of foraging and all-natural ingredients which has proved to be a guiding path in my culinary journey.
-As head chef of a Michelin starred restaurant I continue from what I learned back home, constantly exploring the Korean landscape to source new ingredients and inspiration.
-My menu is focused on creating dishes that highlight Korean produce and showcasing them to their full potential."
+"Growing up in Tasmania, I developed a love of foraging and all-natural ingredients which has proved to be a guiding path in my culinary journey."

 Adelene Stahnke, 2015 & 2016 National Finalist